kyma-project/cli/docs/gen-docs/kyma_alpha_provision.md

 ## See also

-* [kyma alpha](#kyma-alpha-kyma-alpha)	 - Executes the commands in alpha testing stage.
+* [kyma alpha](#kyma-alpha-kyma-alpha)	 - Executes the commands in the alpha testing stage.
-* [kyma alpha provision k3s](#kyma-alpha-provision-k3s-kyma-alpha-provision-k3s)	 - Provisions k8s cluster based on k3s.
+* [kyma alpha provision k3s](#kyma-alpha-provision-k3s-kyma-alpha-provision-k3s)	 - Provisions a Kubernetes cluster based on k3s.